All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Cost Comparison: Brand vs Compounded Options

-Cost considerations play a crucial role in treatment selection, particularly given the chronic nature of weight management therapy.
+Cost considerations matter in treatment selection, particularly given the chronic nature of weight management therapy.
 Brand-name semaglutide, available as Ozempic for diabetes and Wegovy for weight loss, carries significant financial burden without insurance coverage.
 Wholesale acquisition costs for Wegovy range from $1,349 to $1,627 monthly, depending on the dose strength.

 Clinical data chart - Semaglutide Vs Cagrisema